gdbroman/broman.blog/_posts/2020/2020-03-03-the-adult-is-a-lie.md

 Yesterday I realized the adult is a myth.
 That it is an unreachable abstraction.
 And everyone we like to think of as happy, or perfect human beings, we probably just need to spend some more time around.
 A genius is just someone you haven’t got to know yet.

 But it is through bridging the gap between our two selves that we can mature.
 Not wearing a shell as a fear response, but instead cultivating a personality that is somewhat constant throughout environments - regardless of who’s watching.
 To become whole.

-That is what it should mean to become an adult.
+This is what it should mean to become an adult.